mylinhpb/portfolio/tutorial.md

-> The following article was originally published in [Dataddo's documentation](https://docs.dataddo.com/docs/creating-a-data-source).
+> The following article was originally published in [Dataddo's documentation](mhttps://docs.dataddo.com/docs/creating-a-data-source).
 Adjusted for MD in Github.

 # How to Create a Data Source
-In the first step of our quickstart tutorial, we will guide you through creating a ***glossary.data source***, allowing you to choose the specific data you want to extract from your service.
+In the first step of our quickstart tutorial, we will guide you through creating a ***data source***, allowing you to choose the specific data you want to extract from your service.

 ## Prerequisites
 Before starting, make sure your account (e.g. Facebook account or GA4 account) has sufficient permissions to access and extract your data.
 Usually at least **admin-level permissions** are required.